 There are several monthly numbers you should consider here they are so you can get a better grasp of how much you can safely afford in rent every month.

 This is the amount of money you take home from your job on a monthly basis.
 If you are paid infrequently or have a work set up where it is hard to estimate how much you will be earning, it is best to assume a lower amount than a higher one.
 Look at it like it’s a base income amount for you every month.

 These are all the amounts that go into your living.
-Think of it as a catchall.
-In here you can put your food costs, entertainment, subscriptions, anything that you spend money on in a given month.
+Think of it as a catch all.
+In here you can enter your food costs, entertainment, subscriptions, anything that you spend money on in a given month.

 Enter in all of your costs of getting around.
 This can include your transit passes, car insurance, maintenance, gas, repairs.
 If you have anything related to getting around it goes into this category.